gouuums/extended-kalman-filter/README.md

 ## 📋 Overview

-This repository contains the final project report and code focusing on Target Motion Analysis (TMA), specifically addressing the problem of Bearings-Only Tracking (BOT) using state-space model inference techniques.
+This repository contains the final project report and code for a Filtering methods course, focusing on Target Motion Analysis (TMA), specifically addressing the problem of Bearings-Only Tracking (BOT) using state-space model inference techniques.

 Using Python/R workflows and the Extended Kalman Filter (EKF), the project evaluates how noisy angular measurements from one or multiple sensors can be used to reconstruct a moving target's kinematics under a Nearly Constant Velocity (NCV) model.